TreesLab/CircMiMi/README.md

   4  |  strand         | + / -
   5  |  pass           | 'yes' for the circRNA passing all of the checking items (column 9 to 13).
 Otherwise 'no'.
   6  |  #circRNA_miRNA | Count for the circRNA-miRNA interactions.
-  7  |  #circRNA_mRNA  | Count for the circRNA-mRNA interactions.
+  7  |  #circRNA_mRNA  | Count for the miRNAs-mediated circRNA-mRNA interactions.
   8  |  #circRNA_miRNA_mRNA | Count for the circRNA-miRNA-mRNA interactions.
+  9  |  #circRNA_RBP | Count for the circRNA-RBP interactions.
+  10  |  #circRNA_mRNA_via_RBP  | Count for the RBP-mediated circRNA-mRNA interactions.
+  11  |  #circRNA_RBP_mRNA | Count for the circRNA-RBP-mRNA interactions.
-  9  |  donor site not at the annotated boundary | '1' if the donor site of the circRNA is NOT at the annotated exon boundary.
+  12  |  donor site not at the annotated boundary | '1' if the donor site of the circRNA is NOT at the annotated exon boundary.
 Otherwise '0'.
- 10  |  acceptor site not at the annotated boundary | '1' if the acceptor site of the circRNA is NOT at the annotated exon boundary.
+ 13  |  acceptor site not at the annotated boundary | '1' if the acceptor site of the circRNA is NOT at the annotated exon boundary.
 Otherwise '0'.
- 11  |  donor/acceptor sites not at the same transcript isoform | '1' if the donor and acceptor are not at the same annotated transcript isoform.
+ 14  |  donor/acceptor sites not at the same transcript isoform | '1' if the donor and acceptor are not at the same annotated transcript isoform.
 Otherwise '0'.
- 12  |  ambiguity with an co-linear explanation | '1' if the merged flanking sequence of the circRNA junction sites has an co-linear explanation.
+ 15  |  ambiguity with an co-linear explanation | '1' if the merged flanking sequence of the circRNA junction sites has an co-linear explanation.
 Otherwise '0'.
- 13  |  ambiguity with multiple hits | '1' if the merged flanking sequence of the circRNA junction sites is with multiple hits.
+ 16  |  ambiguity with multiple hits | '1' if the merged flanking sequence of the circRNA junction sites is with multiple hits.
 Otherwise '0'.

-#### all_interactions.tsv
+#### all_interactions.miRNA.tsv

 \#   | Column          | Description
 :--: | :-------------- | :----------